-Katina Jones, Statistical Research Analyst at the Missouri State Library, represents the lead agency at the Missouri State Library; she works in conjunction with the following group of coordinating agency partners:
+Terry Blauvelt, Statistical Research Analyst at the Missouri State Library, represents the lead agency at the Missouri State Library; he works in conjunction with the following group of coordinating agency partners:

 In addition to the lead and coordinating agencies, the

 Census Bureau allows a maximum of 30 local affiliates in the MCDC Program to receive free

 Census Bureau products in exchange for outreach, training, and consulting services to data

 users in their respective geographic or service areas.